 Ultimately, the amount of space your ferret needs will depend on their individual needs and personality.
 By considering alternative living spaces, you can give your ferret the space they need while also providing them with a comfortable and stimulating environment.

-More to Explore: What Are Ferrets Allergic Too?
+More to Explore: Are Pet Ferrets Legal In Texas?

 Conclusion: Ensuring that your ferret has ample space to thrive